ceharvs/transplant2mongo/README.md

 ### Create and Test Database Using Test Data

-The GitHub repository comes with sample data to test the install with.
+The GitHub repository comes with sample data (synthetic - not based on real patient information) to test the install with.
 We suggest running the code with the sample data first to verify the install completed properly and your environment is set up properly.

-If you have MongoDB set up on the system you're using, the sample data should properly go into MongoDB using the Makefile.
-Run the following to populate the sample DB and test.
+Run the following to create a database using the sample data and test.

 From the command line, execute